-Most have heard of it, but never truly understood it completely.
+Most of us have heard of it, but we never truly understood what it was exactely.
 The mystical Ice Wine.

 The process of making Ice Wine is a daunting, yet, extremely intriguing one.
-The risk of creating Ice Wine is huge and leaves winemakers with the possibility of potentially losing everything.
-When it comes to making Ice Wine, the wine is left on the vines until the temperature drops below freezing and creates frost on the grapes.
+There’s a huge risk in creating Ice Wine which can leave winemakers with the possibility of potentially losing everything.
+How is it made?
+The grapes are left on the vines until the temperature drops below freezing and creates frost on the grapes.
 A day or two after, the rock-hard grapes are picked and pressed.
-However, after the berries are ripe, the rotting susceptibility is huge – and it could potentially rot of the frost doesn’t happen in time.
+However, after the berries are ripe, the rotting susceptibility is huge, and it could potentially not happen in time.

-Once the grapes are harvested, all the water inside the berries are frozen, and all that is left, is the sweet, sugary syrup inside – and that is what is extracted once the grapes are pressed.
-Although the resulting liquid is minimal, this concentrated liquid is golden and delicious.
+Once the grapes are harvested, all the water inside the berries is frozen, and all that is left, is the sweet, sugary syrup inside.
+And that is what is extracted once the grapes are pressed.
+Although the quantity of the liquid extracted is minimal, it is concentrated, golden and delicious.

 When it comes to the actual varietals involved in this process, only grapes that have a firm skin can withstand this torment.
 This is why only certain grapes can be used – namely Gewurtztraminer, Merlot, Chenin blanc, Riesling and Vidal Blanc.